xeolabs/scenejs/README.markdown

 This geometry node will create its sphere geometry with the help of the ["sphere" plugin](./build/latest/plugins/geometry/sphere.js).

 Essentially, the plugin's code looks like the listing below.
-The plugin provides geometry factory objects, each with a ```configure``` method to configure the sphere shape and a ```subscribe``` method to collect created geometry data.
+The plugin provides geometry factory objects (called "sources"), each with a ```configure``` method to configure the sphere shape and a ```subscribe``` method to collect the generated geometry data.

 ```javascript
 SceneJS.Plugins.addPlugin(